DFE-Digital/Enterprise-Security-Architecture/Guidelines/GDL-SEC004 - ITHC Common Findings.md

 ## 11. Lack of Rate Limiting

-*The  ability  to  accurately  identify  the  vendor  and  version  number  of  software  running  on  a server is of high importance to an attacker.*
+*Rate-limiting is used in APIs to limit the number of requests that can be made to the endpoint, once this limit is reached,servicesshould be denied to the user.*

 ### Why?

-Knowing the exact type of server in use allows an attacker  to  determine  any  known  vulnerabilities  that  may  be  used  against  it  and  will significantly aid in the selection of any appropriate exploits.
-A number of application servers will, by default, respond to a client request with data regarding the software running on the server, in the form of an HTTP response header.
+With a lack of rate-limiting,an attacker is able to repeat requests an unlimited numberof times leading to an associated drain on the resources of the server, potentially resulting in a denial-of-service ("DoS") attack.
 ### How?

-* ??
-In Web Application Firewall Rulesets
+* In Web Application Firewall Rulesets

-* ??
-Configuration within your application
+* Configuration within your application

-* ??
-Configuration of web servers
+* Configuration of web servers

+* Use of one time tokens

 ## 12. SQL Server Authentication Configuration